helderjordao-dtx/workshop/README.md

 ### Project description

-Provide a description of the scope of the project and its goal
+Provide a description of the scope of the project and its goal.

 #### Development server